 Just to the east of Palma, within close proximity to the touristy holiday resort of Playa de Palma resides Club Náutico El Arenal.
-This is a significant sized port, with 667 moorings for boats of a maximum length of 25m.
+This is a significantly sized port with 667 moorings for boats of a maximum length of 25m.
 This marina has all the facilities you might need for a longer stay, and it also boasts a long stretch of sandy beach, along with a wide range of restaurants, bars and nightlife.

 The exclusive marina of Puerto Portals is just 10km from Palma and is known as the ‘millionaires’ marina’.
 Being one of the most established ports on the west coast, it has plenty of luxury restaurants and designer shops which are open all year round.
 There are 639 berths for yachts up to 60m in length.
-Being a very popular marina, it's best to organize your mooring well in advance!
+Being a very popular marina, it's best to organize your mooring well in advance.

 Between Puerto Portals and Santa Ponça lies the newly developed luxury marina of Port Adriano, famously designed by Philippe Starck.
-This port is especially deep so as to accommodate some of the larger superyachts, with 482 mooring for boats up to 80m long.
+This port is especially deep so as to accommodate some of the larger superyachts with 482 mooring for boats up to 80m long.
 Port Adriano also hosts some of the island's most exclusive restaurants and shopping along with some exciting year-round events.

 To the north of Port Adriano stands the sheltered marina of Santa Ponça, which is surrounded by pine trees and known as one of the prettiest harbours on the island.
 Santa Ponça has a modest 522 berths accommodating yachts up to 20m long and boasts easy access to some pretty little coves on the south-west coast of the island.
 The town of Santa Ponça has been a popular destination for holidaymakers for a number of years, which means it is more than accommodating once on dry land.

-Port d'Andratx, just a little further west from Santa Ponça, is one of the loveliest natural harbours in Mallorca, still retaining a fishing port feel to the place.
-The Club de Vela marina has moorings for around 500 boats for up to 36m in length and a sailing club with first class facilities.
+Port d'Andratx, just a little further west from Santa Ponça, is one of the loveliest natural harbours in Mallorca still retaining a fishing port feel to the place.
+The Club de Vela Marina has moorings for around 500 boats for up to 36m in length and a sailing club with first class facilities.
 On the other side of the port, you will find waterside seafood restaurants and a few boutique shops which have a fantastic atmosphere in the summer months.

 Port de Sóller

-Located at the foot of the mountains, Marina Tramontana in Port de Sóller possesses an impressive mountain backdrop as well as views of a fabulous horseshoe bay.
+Located at the foot of the Serra de Tramuntana mountains, Marina Tramontana in Port de Sóller possesses an impressive mountain backdrop as well as views of a fabulous horseshoe bay.
 The marina is the perfect haven for smaller yachts up to 15m in length and can accommodate up to 465 vessels.
 The port side town is overflowing with traditional Mallorcan charm and is home to some fantastic restaurants, cafes and hotels.